Laravel-Backpack/docs/6.x/features-free-vs-paid.md

 <a name="no-license-needed-on-localhost"></a>
 ## Add-ons

-In addition the our main packages (`backpack\crud` and `backpack\pro`), whose features we've detailed above, we've also developed a series of single-purpose Backpack add-ons.
-Most developers won't need these, but those who do... will be grateful that we took the time:
+In addition to our main packages (`backpack\crud` and `backpack\pro`), whose features we've detailed above, we've also developed a series of single-purpose Backpack add-ons.
+Most developers won't need these, but those who do will be grateful that we took the time:
     - some free: `backpack\permissionmanager`, `backpack\settings`, `backpack\pagemanager`, `backpack\newscrud`, `backpack\menucrud`, `backpack\filemanager`, `backpack\logmanager`, `backpack\backupmanager`, `backpack\revise-operation` etc. <span class="badge badge-pill badge-success">FREE</span>
     - some paid: `backpack\devtools`, `backpack\figma-template` <span class="badge badge-pill badge-warning">PAID EXTRA</span>

-We also encourage our community to build third-party add-ons (we've made it [super-easy](/docs/{{version}}/add-ons-tutorial-using-the-addon-skeleton)).
-Our plan is to create more and more add-ons, as we discover more recurring problems, that we can solve for Laravel freelancers & development teams.
+We also encourage our community to build third-party add-ons (we've made it [super easy](/docs/{{version}}/add-ons-tutorial-using-the-addon-skeleton)).
+Our plan is to create more and more add-ons, as we discover more recurring problems, that we can solve for Laravel freelancers and development teams.

 For more information, see:
-- [our addons page](https://backpackforlaravel.com/addons) for more addons (including third-party addons);
+- [our add-ons page](https://backpackforlaravel.com/addons) for more add-ons (including third-party add-ons);
-- [our pricing page](https://backpackforlaravel.com/pricing) for the first-party addons that we think are _so good_, that they're worth paying for;
+- [our pricing page](https://backpackforlaravel.com/pricing) for the first-party add-ons that we think are _so good_, that they're worth paying for;